yaucpthomas/escaperoom/README.md

    - Random respawn point
    - Magic items (e.g. dice) for random rewards/penalties spawned at random time
    - Random passcodes or clues
+   - Clues will spawn at random places
 2. Data structures for storing game status
-   - A data structure named "Player" will be used to store the player's status
+   - A data structure named "player" will be used to store the player's status
       - Player's name
       - Player's inventory
       - Player's location when the player save the game